anaclumos/extracranial/posts/2022-05-27-karrot-intern-week/en.md

 The OS's WebView environment is unsuitable for running multiple apps simultaneously.
 Due to the difference between the web security model and the basic OS security model, it is challenging to replicate the **native experience**.
 For example, if you request user location information through the web API, you will experience a different UI/UX from the user consent seen in native.
-The Karrot mini team is looking for a breakthrough from the modern web, not the OS WebView.
+The Karrot Mini team is looking for a breakthrough from the modern web, not the OS WebView.
 We are looking for someone who will break through what was initially thought to be challenging to achieve on the web and create an **OS-level experience** that can run entirely in the browser.

-**Specifically, they will**.
+Specifically, they will

 - Study the next-generation web-based execution environment to be used in the Karrot market
 - Provide a sandbox environment to isolate multiple apps
 - Must provide Karrot market integration function through web standard interface
 - Implement a scheduler that can observe and control the running state of multiple apps

-**We are looking for someone**.
+We are looking for someone.

 - Familiar with HTML, CSS, and JavaScript-based web development
 - Skilled in program development using JavaScript and TypeScript